katzdave/ece464-databases/assignments/final-project/Final_submission.md

 1.  **Mission:** The problem your project solves.
 2.  **Schema:** Core tables and relationships (link to your schema definitions).
 3.  **Architecture:** High-level view of how your servers, clients, databases, and third-party integrations connect.
+How did you load your database's state, if you pulled in external data?
 4.  **Key Queries:** Highlight 2-3 interesting SQL/ORM queries and explain your indexing strategy for them.
 5.  **Complexity Component:** Deep dive into the most technically unique part of your solution.
 6.  **The Journey:** A retrospective on roadblocks, what was easier/harder than expected, and your experience with AI-assisted development.